hapostgres/pg_auto_failover/docs/ref/pg_autoctl_show_state.rst

   change.

   Depending on the terminal window size, a different set of columns is visible in the state part of the output.
+See :ref:`pg_autoctl_watch`.

 --json